-Cross Plaintiff repeats and realleges each and every allegation contained in paragraph “1" through "34", as though fully set forth herein.

-the Cross Defendant and Third Party Defendants have conspired and filed this case breaching their fiduciary duties to defraud the Cross Plaintiff, ELIOT, and take away his and others rights to the benefits of the Policy(ies).
+That the Cross Defendant and Third Party Defendants have conspired and filed this case breaching their fiduciary and professional duties to defraud the Cross Plaintiff, ELIOT, and take away his and others rights to the benefits of the Policy(ies).

-That the documents that give TESCHER and SPALLINA and TED fiduciary powers in the estates of SIMON and SHIRLEY are alleged to be illegally obtained after the death of SIMON or are legally deficient.
-Cross Defendant and Third Party Defendants that alleged to serve as, “Trustee” or counsel for the “Bernstein Trust” have violated state laws of Illinois and federal law in their fiduciary obligations as Trustees, Estate Counsel, Counsel to TED in his alleged capacities in this lawsuit and Personal Representatives and/or Successor Trustees of the estates of SIMON and SHIRLEY and have damaged the Cross Plaintiff.

-Cross Plaintiff alleges through the conspiratorial actions of Cross Defendant and certain Third Party Defendants named in this Count already, through Abuse of Legal Process, Fraud on this Court, Violations of State and Federal Law, Breaches of Fiduciary Duties and Violations of Attorney Conduct Codes attempted to perpetrate an insurance fraud and more to defraud Cross Plaintiff.
+That Cross Plaintiff alleges through the conspiratorial actions of Cross Defendant and certain Third Party Defendants, through Abuse of Legal Process, Fraud on this Court, Violations of State and Federal Law, Breaches of Fiduciary Duties and Violations of Attorney Conduct Codes attempted to perpetrate an insurance fraud and more to defraud Cross Plaintiff.

-As a result of Cross Defendant and Third Party Defendants who are already named in this Count, acts, Cross Plaintiff now suffers and will continue to suffer irreparable injury and monetary damages, and that Cross Plaintiff is entitled to damages sustained to date and continuing in excess of at least EIGHT MILLION DOLLARS ($8,000,000.00), as well as, punitive damages, costs and attorney's fees.
+As a result of Cross Defendant and Third Party Defendants acts, Cross Plaintiff now suffers and will continue to suffer irreparable injury and monetary damages, and that Cross Plaintiff is entitled to damages sustained to date and continuing in excess of at least EIGHT MILLION DOLLARS ($8,000,000.00), as well as, punitive damages, costs and attorney's fees.

 COUNT III